tavip/linux/Documentation/labs/interrupts.rst

 Keywords: IRQ, I/O port, I/O address, base address, UART, request_region, release_region, inb, outb

+.. slide:: Laboratory objectives
+   :level: 2

+   * communication with peripheral devices
+   * implement interrupt handlers
+   * synchronizing interrupts with process context

 Background information
 ======================

+.. slide:: I/O concepts
+   :level: 2

+   * A device is controlled by writing and reading its registers

+   * Device's registers can be mapped:

+     * in I/O space; the I/O space contains a range of I/O ports

+     * in memory space

+   * Typical device registers:

+     * **Control** registers

+     * **Status** registers

+     * **Input** registers

+     * **Output** registers

 A peripheral device is controlled by writing and reading its registers.
 Often, a device has multiple registers that can be accessed